The views expressed by the host on this program are right.

 Nobody apparently in the drive-by media wants to follow that story up.

-Nobody wants to follow up the fact that Hillary staff and Bill Staff have been working this deal, all the while Hillary gets a free ride saying she didn't know anything about it.
+Nobody wants to follow up the fact that Hillary staff and Bill's staff have been working this deal, all the while Hillary gets a free ride saying she didn't know anything about it.

-And Hillary has and she look at if if her husband got paid 600 grand, the family benefited from the arrangement that her husband had with uh with Dubai and with the and with this uh Dubai Ports World outfit.
+And Hillary has, and look at, if her husband got paid $600,000, the family benefited from the arrangement that her husband had with Dubai and with this Dubai Ports World outfit.

-Yeah, that's what's uh you know, the the libs are all over the ballpark on this, and they're they're they're trying to say that this proves Bush doesn't care about security.
+Yeah, that's what's, you know, the Libs are all over the ballpark on this, and they're trying to say that this proves Bush doesn't care about security.

-And I assume that you'll have no problem whatsoever with the National Security Agency engaging in uh uh foreign intelligence to determine if somebody is actually trying to infiltrate or blow up a port.
+Okay um, I assume now, since the ports are such a big concern, that you will approve of uh provisions of the Patriot Act being used to protect security, and I assume that you'll have no problem whatsoever with the National Security Agency engaging in uh uh, foreign intelligence to determine if somebody is actually trying to infiltrate or blow up a port.

 I guess you'll have no problem with that.

-You think they're gonna change their opinion and their minds on all the hell's bells, folks?
+You think they're going to change their opinion and their minds?

-I as I've talked I don't think it's a big security problem.
+I, as i've told, I don't think it's a big security problem and I don't want to.

 Well, not so fast, ladies and gentlemen.